ajpocus/bloopy/README.md

 This is a highly experimental work in progress.
 You might have to adjust certain parameters to get it to work for you, and the result isn't going to be perfect.
 That said, it's a good approximation from the results I've seen so far.

+## Future plans

+The idea is to turn this into a mobile app, where I can whistle into my phone and it'll save it to shared storage.
+For now, though, I give you the script.

 ## License

 Copyright 2021, Austin Pocus, under the MIT license.
 See LICENSE file for details.